Working Cat Program

 How much does it cost to adopt a working cat?

-The adoption fee is waived, however, we gladly accept donations to help sustain the program.
+The adoption fee is waived; however, we gladly accept donations to help sustain the program.
 You will be responsible for ongoing veterinary care (as necessary), food, water and shelter.

 What do I do when I bring the cat home?

 When you bring the new cat(s) home, they will need to be confined to an escape-proof room or enclosure like a tack room, garage, or XL dog crate for 3-4 weeks while they acclimate to their new surroundings and any other working cats on the property.
 You will feed/water and clean the litter pan daily and provide a hiding spot during the confinement period.
 After this period of confinement, the cats will usually accept their new home and may be released.
-You will continue to provide daily food and water and allow them 24/7 access to shelter such as your barn or garage.
+You will continue to provide daily food and water, and allow them 24/7 access to shelter, such as your barn or garage.

-Are they spayed or neutered?
+Are working cats spayed or neutered?

 Yes.
-All working cats come spayed or neutered, current on vaccinations, microchipped, ear tipped and treated for intestinal worms and external parasites (eg. fleas and ticks).
+All working cats come spayed or neutered, current on vaccinations, microchipped, ear tipped and treated for intestinal worms and external parasites (eg, fleas and ticks).

 Will I be responsible for future vaccinations & health concerns?

 Any cat you adopt from the Ontario SPCA will be current on vaccinations.
-Following adoption, you will be responsible for keeping the animals’ vaccinations up to date and for monitoring the animal for any future health concerns that may come up.
+Following adoption, you will be responsible for keeping the animal’s vaccinations up to date and for monitoring the animal for any future health concerns that may come up.
 The best way to have feral cats vaccinated or examined by a veterinarian is with the use of a humane live trap.

 Do you have any friendly working cats?